App defaults

 - Password Management: Bitwarden

-Here's some extra categories I also wanted to include:
+Here are some extra categories I also wanted to include:

 - Weather: BOM, Apple Weather